What is a car insurance deductible and how does it work?

 What is a deductible for car insurance, and how does a car insurance deductible work?
 In short, a car insurance deductible is relative to how you deal with insurance after a car accident.

 Your car insurance deductible is one cost that falls upon you, along with your normal rates.
 To borrow a term from health insurance, a car insurance deductible is a form of coinsurance.
 However, you will not need to pay a deductible every pay period — or every year — like you would with health insurance).
+You only pay it when you file a certain type of claim.

 Another aspect of your insurance deductible is that is has an inverse effect on your car insurance rates.
 As a result, you might be wondering, How high should my deductible be?
 You should choose an affordable car insurance deductible but one that leaves you with affordable insurance rates.